darshankabariya/darshankabariya/README.md

 # Hi there, I'm Darshan 👋

-Currently working on **logos-messaging-protocol** - a decentralized communication protocol for web3.
+Currently working on **logos-messaging-protocol** - a privacy preserving communication protocol for web3.